‘Chicago PD’ star details dramatic water rescue scene - NewsBreak

 (NBC) — NBC’s “One Chicago” returns Wednesday with new episodes for all three dramas.

-“Chicago PD” caps the night off with an episode spotlighting one of its characters in a life or death rescue situation.NBC drops new ‘Law & Order’ trailer
+“Chicago PD” caps the night off with an episode spotlighting one of its characters in a life or death rescue situation.Cowell’s tribute, other honors for ‘Nightbirde’ Jane Marczewski

 For detective Hailey Upton, who is played by actress Tracy Spiridakos, going out for a simple jog quickly evolves into something much bigger when she witnesses a car drive over a bridge into the Chicago River.